l4rz/building-a-poor-mans-supercomputer/README.md

 ## TL;DR
 I've built a 4x V100 box for less than $5,500.

+<b>NOTE:</b> If you intend to use 32Gb Voltas with Dell PowerEdge C4130, check my ["Reverse engineering Dell iDRAC to get rid of GPU throttling"](https://github.com/l4rz/reverse-engineering-dell-idrac-to-get-rid-of-gpu-throttling) writeup.

 ## Intro

 I prefer to use my own gear for personal projects rather than cloud services.